cloudflare/cloudflare-docs/products/1.1.1.1/src/content/encrypted-dns/dns-over-https/make-api-requests/dns-wireformat.md

 ## Using GET

-When making requests using GET, the DNS query is encoded into the URL.
+When making requests using `GET`, the DNS query is encoded into the URL.
 The `accept` header can be used to indicate the MIME type (default: `application/dns-message`).

 Example request: